 Moreover, tonal contrast is not something that you add to an image.
 This is something that exists in each and every image.
 What you can do is to increase or decrease the contrast and shift the tones of an image.
 By doing that skillfully, you can make a mundane image a dramatic one.

-How do you Create Tonal Contrast in a Photo?
+How Do You Create a Tonal Contrast in a Photo?

 As photography is the creation of light and shadow, one can create contrast using light too.
 By controlling the direction and the quality of light, one can create whatever tonal contrast they want.
 This is how it works –

 If you set the light directly towards the subject, the shadows will be harsh.
-This will create high contrast image.
-On the other hand, by setting the light from an angle can produce soft shadow, thus low contrast images.
-Same thing can be applied while creating color contrast.
+This will create high high-contrast image.
+On the other hand, setting the light from an angle can produce soft shadow, thus low contrast images.
+The same thing can be applied while creating color contrast.

 Quality of light works in the same way.
-But the characteristic is different.
-Here, quality of light refers to the intensity of the light.
-Along with direction, the intensity of the light plays an important role while creating contrast.
+But the characteristics are different.
+Here, the quality of light refers to the intensity of the light.
+Along with direction, the intensity of the light plays an important role in creating contrast.
 How ha

-That means light with high intensity, that means the bright light creates hard shadows.
-Hard shadows create high contrast images.
+That means light with high intensity, which means the bright light creates hard shadows.
+Hard shadows create high-contrast images.
 On the other hand, when the light is not that bright, for example, in the dawn and evening, that light can’t produce hard shadows.
-Thus, images taken at that time creates low contrast images.
+Thus, images taken at that time create low-contrast images.

-Same images with different tones carry different messages and create different meaning of the image.
-So, this is very important to be specific what kind of tone you’re using in your image.
+The same images with different tones carry different messages and create different meanings of the image.
+So, this is very important to be specific about what kind of tone you’re using in your image.
 Contrast can be used in many ways.
 Depending on the mood, you can change the contrast style of the image.

 Contrast can create a dark and moody style.
 You can do it with light, as well as with color.
-High contrast photos increase the differences between light and dark areas.
-Because of that, the highlight area becomes more white and the darker area becomes darker.
+High-contrast photos increase the differences between light and dark areas.
+Because of that, the highlighted area becomes more white and the darker area becomes darker.

 Because of the darker area, the presence of black increases in an image.
 This is the element that creates a dark and moody style in photographs.
 Dark images convey a certain message or certain essence about the image.
 And this toning can change the meaning of the image.